Event:

 How we hit our primary targets (plus a couple more)

 The first eight weeks and 80% of the invite list came together smoothly.
-Then, as the event got closer, having a shared progress record and close communications with Super Dispatch (weekly chats and a Slack channel) helped us prioritize urgent outreach.
+As the event got closer, our project tracker helped us prioritize urgent outreach.
 For the last ~10-20% of registered guests without confirmed travel, we followed up relentlessly.
-In many cases we ultimately had to skip the survey and collected critical info via text or on phone calls.
+In many cases we ultimately collected critical info via text or on phone calls.

 Why?
 We understood that the big objective here was to drive attendance.
 A little bit of sales had to get mixed in with the logistics work.
 We’re confident our effort to email, call, text and stay on top of tentative guests ultimately pulled some from “maybe not” to “Mexico!”
 And though we didn’t quite hit Super Dispatch’s stretch goal, almost 70% of all invited guests wound up attending.

 For an inaugural event that required international travel, we view that as a smashing success.
-But the story doesn’t end there – now it was time to finalize with our vendors so guests had a smooth experience from arrival to departure.
+But the story doesn’t end with filled-in spreadsheets.
+It was time to finalize with our vendors so guests had a smooth experience from arrival to departure.

-Since the hotel provided their rooming list format at the project outset, we expected finalizing reservations would be straightforward.
-However, because guests had the option to extend their stay beyond the two nights Super Dispatch covered, the hotel team split extended reservations by billing type: one reservation under the group dates, and a second reservation for the extended dates.
+Because guests had the option to extend their stay beyond the two nights Super Dispatch covered, the hotel team issued dual reservations to guests with extended stays: one reservation under the group dates, and a second reservation for the extended dates.

 It was time for those real-time problem-solving skills to kick in.

-We received the first alert from a slightly confused guest around 8:30 a.m., ten days ahead of the event.
-By 1pm, Clearcraft had built a custom HTML email template and provided instructions for the Super Dispatch team to upload to HubSpot, create custom properties for critical event info, test and send.
+We received the first alert around 8:30 a.m.
+By 1 p.m., we’d built a custom HTML email template and provided instructions for the Super Dispatch team to upload to HubSpot, create custom properties for critical event info, test and send.

-Every guest then received a personalized, Super Dispatch-branded confirmation showing their entire stay.
-For good measure, we included another link to Tropical Incentives’ traveler guide, too.
+Every guest then received a personalized, Super Dispatch-branded confirmation showing the correct dates for their entire stay.
+For good measure, we also included a link to ground transfer details, a bonus to taking over confirmation communications.

 Delivering a high-end serice

-On top of deeply thoughtful programming, an incredible venue and a truly unique networking opportunity, the Super Dispatch team also wanted to give their guests a true Cancún vacation by offering either a golf outing or catamaran ride.
-The Clearcraft team helped coordinate, negotiate pricing and finalize guest lists for these excursions, which really made the Summit a unique, incredibly high-end experience.
+On top of deeply thoughtful programming, an incredible venue and a truly unique networking opportunity, the Super Dispatch team also wanted to give their guests a true Cancún vacation.
+To cap off the Summit, the Clearcraft team helped coordinate, negotiate pricing and finalize guest lists for either a golf outing or a half-day catamaran ride, which added to the feeling that Super Dispatch’s Summit was a uniquely high-end experience.

 That may be why our two teams worked so well together through this project – like Super Dispatch, Clearcraft is committed to delivering a high-end experience for our customers.
 We want to not only meet the goals, but find ways to exceed them and our clients’ expectations for agency support.
-A great partner shouldn’t need to be closely managed; great agencies manage the joint team to success.
+Great agencies don’t require more oversight.
+They should manage the joint team to success.

 Clearcraft is the kind of partner that makes an event feel bigger, more polished, and more supported than your internal team could ever manage on its own.
 Matt and Rikki were not only exceptionally skilled and organized, they were genuinely great humans to work with – calm, collaborative, solutions-oriented, and always willing to jump in.
 They made an enormous, complex event feel manageable, and the end result showed it.